seyahdoo/TabletopTurkeyifier/README.md

 feel free to contact me from seyahdoo.com

-Distributing this without giving my name or for money is forbidden.
+Distributing this without referencing this repository or distributing this for money is forbidden.

 # How to build
 - install python 3.x (latest working version was 3.8)
 - pip install pypiwin32
 - pip install requests
 - pip install pyinstaller
-- python3 build.py
+- pyinstaller --onefile main.py